loorisr/Signal-Server/README.md

 Developped to be used with [this API](https://github.com/loorisr/splat-API)

 Improvements:
-- speed: 1.38s for a 100 km radius area calculation vs 6.98s for the original code (80% faster).
+- speed: **5 times faster** than the original code (1.38s vs 6.98s for a 100 km radius area calculation).
 - use the total number of cores of a computer.
 Can be overrided by `-number_threads X`
 - better compilation flags
 - `-geotiff` for geotiff image output